 Peer support can help newly arrived EAL/D students to form relationships at high school.

-Assigning buddies to help the students during Session 1 will make them feel welcome and increase their sense of belonging.
+Assigning buddies to help the students during Session 1 will make them feel welcome.
 It is essential to select buddies who are interested in the role, familiar with the school and who can act as good role models.

 A training session should be provided for students who will provide peer support before you implement Session 1 of The Welcome Program.

 Peer support training session

 For more detailed information, open the Peer support training session learning object.